DimensionalDevelopment/Rift-MDK/README.md

 # Example Rift mod

 This is a minimal Rift project.
-The only use of it is to be copied to quickly start a new project.
+The only use of it is to be copied to start a new project.

 ## Requirements:
 - OpenJDK 8.
 Currently Minecraft doesn't support Java 9 and above.